Couples' Wellness During Planning

 When expressing your needs, frame them with love and care, using "I feel" statements rather than blame or criticism.
 Maintain open body language to convey support.
 Remember that relationships are vulnerable spaces that require purposeful attention and presence.

-Strong relationships thrive on effective communication, and active listening forms the cornerstone of meaningful connections between partners.
-When you practice active listening, you're not just waiting for your turn to speak - creating a space for emotional connection through genuine engagement with your partner's thoughts and feelings.
+Strong relationships thrive on effective communication, and active listening forms the cornerstone of meaningful connection between partners.
+When you practise active listening, you're not just waiting for your turn to speak — you're creating a space for emotional connection through genuine engagement with your partner's thoughts and feelings.

-Practice diaphragm breathing to stay centred and calm.
-This will allow you to absorb both the words and the underlying emotions being expressed.
+Practise diaphragm breathing to stay centred and calm.
+This allows you to absorb both the words and the underlying emotions being expressed.

-Find a quiet space free from distractions to create an environment conducive to intimate conversation.
+Find a quiet, distraction-free space to create an environment conducive to intimate conversation.
 When your partner speaks, thoughtfully paraphrase what you've heard.

-Use empathetic responses acknowledging their feelings, such as "I hear that you're feeling overwhelmed" or "It sounds like this situation is challenging for you."
-This approach demonstrates your commitment to understanding their perspective while fostering a deeper, more authentic connection between you.
+Use empathetic responses that acknowledge their feelings, such as "I hear that you're feeling overwhelmed" or "It sounds like this is challenging for you."
+This demonstrates your commitment to understanding their perspective while fostering a deeper, more authentic connection.

 Expressing Needs With Love